-The compliance requirements in the Division of Social Services "Crosscutting Requirements" in Section D (DSS-0) are applicable to this grant.
+The compliance requirements in Supplement "DSS-0 Crosscutting Requirements" are applicable to this grant.

 A. ACTIVITIES ALLOWED OR UNALLOWED

 Funds may be used in any manner reasonably calculated to achieve the purposes of the program (as specified in 42 USC 601), including providing low-income households with assistance in meeting home heating and cooling costs, or any uses authorized for State expenditure under prior Parts A and F, Title IV-A, of the Social Security Act as in effect on September 30, 1995 (42 USC 604(a) (1) and (2)).